-Item no. Item description Max. points Points awarded Remarks 1.1 Mission and Vision 5 1.2 Programme Educational Objectives 10 1.3 Attainment of Programme Educational Objectives 25 1.4 Assessment of attainment of Programme Educational Objectives 30 1.5 Indicate how results of assessment of achievement of PEOs have been used for redefining PEOs 5 Total 75
+Item Item description Max.
+Points Remarks

+no. points awarded

+1.1 Mission and Vision 5

+1.2 Programme Educational Objectives 10

+1.3 Attainment of Programme Educational Objectives 25

+1.4 Assessment of attainment of Programme Educational Objectives 30

+1.5 Indicate how results of assessment of achievement of the PEOs have been used for redefining the PEOs 5

+Total 75